bullmoose20/MK-Docs/docs/komet/install/images.md

 ## LXML Images

-In March 2024, lxml, a prerequisite for operating Komet, ceased support for older CPUs.
-This impedes users from running Komet on unsupported hardware.
+In March 2024, lxml, a prerequisite for operating Kometa, ceased support for older CPUs.
+This impedes users from running Kometa on unsupported hardware.

-To address this issue, we have implemented 'lxml' variants for each Komet branch (master, develop, and nightly).
+To address this issue, we have implemented 'lxml' variants for each Kometa branch (master, develop, and nightly).
 These variants resume compatibility with older hardware by freezing lxml on a previous version which has wider hardware support.

 To transition to the lxml branch, simply prepend 'lxml-' to the branch name you are currently utilizing.
-For instance, `meisnate12/komet:lxml-master`, `meisnate12/komet:lxml-develop` and `meisnate12/komet:lxml-nightly`.
+For instance, `meisnate12/kometa:lxml-master`, `meisnate12/kometa:lxml-develop` and `meisnate12/kometa:lxml-nightly`.

 ## LinuxServer

-The first image offered in unRAID for Komet is the Linuxserver.io image [`linuxserver/plex-meta-manager`]
+The first image offered in unRAID for Kometa is the Linuxserver.io image [`linuxserver/plex-meta-manager`]

-This image is different to the official image [meisnate12/komet] in a few ways that cause a variety of problems particularly for new users.
+This image is different to the official image [meisnate12/kometa] in a few ways that cause a variety of problems particularly for new users.

 One typical error is something like:

 ```
-Path does not exist: /run/s6/services/komet/config/SOMETHING
+Path does not exist: /run/s6/services/kometa/config/SOMETHING
 ```

 The result is that the stock config file and a lot of the examples found in the wiki and config repo don't work.